kellyav/arabic2roman/README.md

 - Javascript using Jest and TDD.

-Note that:
+### Note that:
-Roman numeral conversion:
+Roman numeral conversion is as follows:
 1  => I

 10 => X